Turku Cathedral: History

-Another historically important figure buried in the Turku Cathedral is Queen consort Karin Månsdotter (1550–1612).
+Another historically important figure buried in the Turku Cathedral is Queen consort Karin Månsdotter (1550–1612), the only Swedish royal to be buried in Finland.
 She was the Queen of Sweden for a short period alongside Erik XIV but lived many decades of her life in the current day Finland.
 Upon her death in 1612 she was buried under the floor of the Tott Chapel on the south side of the cathedral.
 She was first buried to the Tott Chapel Tott family.
 In the 1860s her remains were raised from the burial vault by the Memorial Committee and they were moved to the Kankas Chapel in which she now resides in a black marble sarcophagus decorated with a crown resting on a golden pillow.
 The chapel itself is decorated in the 19th century after the Great Fire of Turku in 1827.

 By the end of the Middle Ages there were 42 side chapels in total.
 The roof-vaults were also raised during the latter part of the 15th century to their present height of 24 meters.
 Thus, by the beginning of the Modern era, the church had approximately taken on its present shape.
 The major later addition to the cathedral is the tower, which has been rebuilt several times, as a result of repeated fires.
 The worst damage was caused by the Great Fire of Turku in 1827, when most of the town was destroyed, along with the interior of both the tower and the nave and the old tower roof.
 The present spire of the tower, constructed after the great fire, reaches a height of 101 meters above sea level, and is visible over a considerable distance as the symbol of both the cathedral and the city of Turku itself.

 In the reformation the cathedral was taken by the Lutheran Church of Finland (Sweden).
 Most of the present interior also dates from the restoration carried out in the 1830s, following the Great Fire.
 The altarpiece, depicting the Transfiguration of Jesus, was painted in 1836 by the Swedish artist Fredrik Westin.
 The reredos behind the high altar, and the pulpit in the crossing, also both date from the 1830s, and were designed by German architect Carl Ludvig Engel, known in Finland for his several other highly regarded works.
 The walls and roof in the chancel are decorated with frescos in the Romantic style by the court painter Robert Wilhelm Ekman, which depict events from the life of Jesus, and the two key events in the history of the Finnish Church: the baptism of the first Finnish Christians by Bishop Henry by the spring at Kupittaa, and the presentation to King Gustav Vasa by the Reformer Michael Agricola of the first Finnish translation of the New Testament.